 Handling dependencies that don’t support free-threading#

-CFFI added support for the free-threaded build of Python 3.14 in version 2.0.0b1.
-You can install it by passing a version constraint to pip:
+CFFI added support for the free-threaded build of Python 3.14 in version 2.0.0.
+You can ensure it is installed by passing a version constraint to pip:

-If you want to force CFFI 2.0.0b1 to be used, you can use the following pyproject.toml
+If you want to force CFFI 2.0.0 to be used as a dependency of a project, you can use the following pyproject.toml

 snippet: